Node Classification and Role-Based Access Control Quick Start Guide

 - Click Add role.

-- In the PE console, click Users.
+- On the Access control page, click Users.

 - In the Full name field, type in a user name.

 - In the Login field, type the user’s login information.